Common Birth Injury Treatment Methods

 In general, brain damage treatment includes:

-- Medications: Can curb certain symptoms that are commonly caused by brain injuries, such as seizures and muscle spasticity.
-Your child may need several medications to manage all their symptoms.
+- Medications: Can help manage certain symptoms associated with brain injuries, such as seizures and muscle spasticity.
+Your child may need several different medications to manage all their symptoms.

-- Therapy: Targets the areas that are the most challenging for the affected person.
-Therapy options may include occupational therapy, speech therapy, physical therapy, and/or aquatic therapy depending on the child’s needs.
+- Therapy: Primarily focuses on the most challenging area for the affected person.
+Therapy options may include occupational therapy, speech therapy, physical therapy, and/or aquatic therapy, depending on the child’s needs.

 Brain damage treatment methods are often used for cerebral palsy patients.
 Cerebral palsy is caused by irreversible brain damage.